LlamaEdge/chatbot-ui/README.md

 # Chatbot UI Improvement

-This project is an improved version of chatbot UI that allows customizing request URLs.
+This project is an improved version of [chatbot UI](https://github.com/mckaywrigley/chatbot-ui) that allows customizing request URLs.
+The project is forked from [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui), which using MIT license.

 ## Getting Started

 Clone this project: